pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 If an input name is not specified, it defaults to the name of the repo.

 * `input.pfs.repo` — see the description in [PFS Input](#pfs-input).
-the name of the Pachyderm repository with the data that you want to join with other data.
+the name of the {{%productName%}} repository with the data that you want to join with other data.

 * `input.pfs.branch` — see the description in [PFS Input](#pfs-input).

 * `input.pfs.glob` — a wildcard pattern that defines how a dataset is **broken up into datums** for further processing.
-When you use a glob pattern in joins, it creates a naming convention that Pachyderm uses to join files.
-In other words, Pachyderm joins the files that are named according to the glob pattern and skips those that are not.
+When you use a glob pattern in joins, it creates a naming convention that {{%productName%}} uses to join files.
+In other words, {{%productName%}} joins the files that are named according to the glob pattern and skips those that are not.

     You can specify the glob pattern for joins in a parenthesis to create